tus/tus.io/_pages/support.md

 - On [Twitter](https://twitter.com/tus_io), where the core developers sometimes tweet about the project.
 - Additionally, the project leads can also be reached directly in person:
   - Marius: [marius@transloadit.com](mailto:marius@transloadit.com)

+## Commercial support

+The development of tus is sponsored by [Transloadit](https://transloadit.com/), a cloud service provider for file uploading, conversion and processing.
+Through their enterprise plan, they also offer commercial support for tus to help you with setup, integration, deployment, scaling and monitoring to cover your individual needs.
+If you are interested, feel free to contact them at [support@transloadit.com](mailto:support@transloadit.com).

 <!-- Use `make build-community` to fetch latest authors -->